learning-dev/udacity-MLND/capstone/capstone_report.md

 **Representation of  Bidirectional RNN** - [source](http://colah.github.io/posts/2015-09-NN-Types-FP/)

-There are no specific algorithm used here.
+There is no specific algorithm used here.
 The data is download and reshaped for accordingly.
 The target features are recognized and data is trained.

 In addition this - we are also building a Recurrent Neural Network.
 Every layer in our RNN will have 300 neurons.
 This is a hyperparameter.
 The change in the number of neurons according to how the result changes.
 The long memory cell is used so that we get better performance.
 The GRU cell is used.